SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 much away or nail down so many details they have no say in the path that brought them to this point.
 The characters should still have free will.
-For example, at the beginning of the session the GM narrates, “The three of you are standing before a pillar made of human skulls.
+For example, at the beginning of the session the GM narrates, "The three of you are standing before a pillar made of human skulls.
 Baelendor seems to have lost his lost his old armor; all the troupe's provisions are also missing.
-You are hot, tired, and bloody...” at some point one of the players will challenge how they got there.
-Then the GM says, “Two days previously...” and then start the adventure from the beginning.
+You are hot, tired, and bloody..." at some point one of the players will challenge how they got there.
+Then the GM says, "Two days previously..." and then start the adventure from the beginning.
 With luck they will eventually stand in that moment and the players will enjoy returning to that point in the story.

 When using flash forwards don't take away the players' free will.
 If they don't end up where the flash forward happened, that must have been some alternative future.
 If the players won't let go of their metagame knowledge of the flash forward don't use them again.

-Mini Six
-Equivalent

-OpenD6
-Fantasy

-OpenD6
-Adventure

-OpenD6
-Sci-Fi

-Might

-Physique

-Physique

-Strength

-Agility

-Agility

-Reflexes

-Dexterity

-Agility

-Coordination

-Coordination

-Wit

-Intellect

-Knowledge

-Charm

-Charm

-Presence

-(Wit+Charm)/2

-Acumen

-Perception

-Knowledge
-Perception

-(Agility+Wit)/2

-Mechanical

-Wit

-Technical

-Skills may move to new attributes.
-Simply review the skill list provided by the GM and note accordingly.

-Extranormal Skills
-OpenD6 Fantasy has Miracles and Magic.
-OpenD6 Adventure has Magic and Psionics.
-OpenD6 Science Fiction has Channel, Sense, and Transform.
-All of these are considered Paranormal Abilities that use the Quasi Skills optional rule.

-The Wild Die
-When a 1 is rolled on the Wild Die in traditional OpenD6 it can have three possible effects based on GM fiat;
-1. It can be treated normally and added to the roll.
-2. It is ignored along with the highest normal die rolled.
-3. It causes a complication to the action taken.

-Options Used by Traditional OpenD6
-•
-•
-•
-•
-•
-•

-Flash Backs
+### Flash Backs ###

 Another popular TV device is looking into the past.
 During the game it's possible to run an adventure from before the first episode.
 You will have to give some thought to how powerful the characters